 News Advisory: Interview/Photo Opportunity

-money and bought gifts to make sure they had a good
+Bought gifts to make sure they had a good Christmas.

 1433 - 35 Spring Road, N.W.